OUR PEOPLE

 OUR HISTORY

-There are many stories and local history to discover about Kerikeri and St James.
-St James is part of the historical precinct of Kerikeri, at the upper end of the Kerikeri Inlet, and close to the Stone Store, Kororipo Pā, Te Ahurea, and Kemp House.
-The church is kept open during the day – you’re welcome to come and have a look!
+St James is part of the historical precinct of Kerikeri; the Stone Store, Kororipo Pa, Te Ahurea, and Kemp House.
+The church is open during the day, you are very welcome to come and have a look!

-A booklet entitled “Chapel to Church” is available in the Church porch for a small cost and delves into the history of St James.
+A book entitled Chapel to Church is available in the Church porch for a small cost, and provides more details into the history of St James, Kerikeri.

 OUR BUILDINGS